 When you purchase fuel for use in a commercial vehicle, you are required to pay taxes on it.
 The IFTA tax is calculated based on where the fuel is used and then the tax credit is based on where the fuel is purchased.
 IFTA calculates the difference between those two numbers and simplifies the reporting process.

-You’ll need to register with IFTA if you’re based in a jurisdiction that is a member and operate in multiple jurisdictions.
+You’ll need to register with IFTA if your company is based in a jurisdiction that is a member and if it operates in multiple jurisdictions.

-There are a total of 58 jurisdictions participating in IFTA - the lower 48 American states and the 10 Canadian provinces.
-The Alaskan territories, Alaska, District of Columbia, and Hawaii do not participate.
-Each one of these states and territories has its own rates that you will need to adhere to if you operate there.
+Each one of the participating 58 states and territories has its own rates that you will need to adhere to if you operate there.

 are commercially used to transport people or goods

 have an attached trailer with a combined weight of over 26,000 pounds

 have two axles and a gross vehicle weight (GVW) exceeding 26,000 pounds